|

 Summer had ended.
 A cool, damp breeze, blowing from

-the east, brought with it the strange scent of decay.
+the east, brought with it a strange scent of decay.

 Returning home from Doro Lanthron one evening, Legolas was startled